bharath-b-rh/konflux-shared-configs/.github/actions/sync-konflux-pipelines/README.md

 This action is designed to be reusable across different OpenShift repositories that use Konflux pipelines.
 To use it in other projects:

-1. **Copy the action**: Copy the entire `.github/actions/sync-konflux-pipelines` directory to your repository
+1. **Copy the action**: Copy the entire `.github/actions/sync-konflux-pipelines` directory and `scripts/sync-pipeline-configs.py` file to your repository
-2. **Customize mappings**: Update the `PIPELINE_MAPPINGS` dictionary in the Python script to match your repository's pipeline locations
+2. **Customize mappings**: Update the `PIPELINE_MAPPINGS` dictionary in `scripts/sync-pipeline-configs.py` to match your repository's pipeline locations
 3. **Configure schedule**: Adjust the cron schedule to fit your maintenance schedule
 4. **Set permissions**: Ensure the workflow has `contents: write` and `pull-requests: write` permissions